CPG vs FMCG: How Consumer Goods Giants Are Adapting to Market Trends

 Omnichannel distribution | Both CPG and FMCG companies are adopting omnichannel strategies, including online, retail, and direct-to-consumer sales models. |

-The Role of AI and Big Data in CPG vs FMCG
+How AI and Big Data shape CPG and FMCG

 1. Predictive analytics for demand forecasting